jawj/iphoto-flickr/README.md

 Installation
 ------------

+The (flickraw gem)[https://github.com/hanklords/flickraw] does all the heavy lifting on Flickr.

 1. Make sure you're a geek with a Mac
 2. Request an API key + secret from Flickr
 3. Install Ruby 1.9+ (unless you're on OS X 10.9+, which apparently bundles Ruby 2)